 Mexico’s entry requirements can be a bit confusing.
-The system has slightly different sets of rules depending on your citizenship as well as where and how you enter the country.
+The system has slightly different sets of rules depending on your nationality as well as where and how you plan to enter the country.
 This guide will help you determine whether or not you need a visa to go to Mexico.
-It also outlines the different types of visas and entry permits available to decide which you need for your trip.
+It also outlines the different types of visas and entry permits available to help you decide which you need for your trip.
 This guide also explains exactly how the FMM visitors permit and temporary vehicle import permit (TIP) work.
 Finally, I will outline the entry process for driving into Mexico, entering on foot, and flying into Mexico.
 Hopefully, this guide makes your trip a bit smoother.

 - Do you need a visa to go to Mexico?

 - Types of Mexican Visas

 - The FMM Visitors Permit Explained: What is it and how does it work?